summerginger/DataSweeper_Project/README.md

 ## 1. Overview of the Project

-The objective of this project is to help a financial institution decide whether to issue a credit card to an applicant.
-Using personal information and data submitted by credit card applicants, the model will predict the probability of future defaults and credit card borrowings.
+The objective of this project is to assist a financial institution in its decision to approve or deny credit card applications.
+A model will be built to predict the probability of future defaults using personal information and data submitted by applicants.

-The decision of approving a credit card is mainly dependent on the personal and financial background of  the applicant.
-Factors like, age, gender, income, employment status, credit history and other attributes all carry weight in the approval decision.
+The decision to approve a credit card application is mainly dependent on the personal and financial background of  the applicant.
+Factors such as age, gender, income, employment status, credit history and other attributes all carry weight in the approval decision.

-Credit analysis focus on recognizing, assessing and reducing the financial or other risks that could lead to losses involved in the transaction.
+Credit analysis will focus on recognizing, assessing and reducing the financial or other risks that could lead to losses for the bank.

-There are two basic risks:
+There are two basic risk factors:

 - Opportunity loss that results from not approving the good candidate
 - Financial loss that results from by approving a non-credit worthy candidate.